 As a result, the international community has recognized the importance of keeping global warming below two degrees Celsius and pursuing efforts to keep it below 1.5°C.

 You’ve probably figured out by now that a combination of natural and human-induced processes causes climate change.
 Human actions, on the other hand, are the primary cause.

 Everybody is aware that global warming and climate change can cause biological systems to malfunction.
 More precisely, it directly affects ecosystem functioning and, as a result, the biodiversity of plants, animals, and other forms of life.
 Numerous species of flora and wildlife will almost certainly become extinct if global average surface temperatures rise another 1.5 to 2.5 degrees Celsius by 2100.

-To tackle climate change, everyone must discover ways to significantly reduce their energy consumption patterns in favor of less carbon-intensive energy generation, transportation, and land management.
+To tackle climate change, everyone must discover ways to significantly reduce their energy consumption patterns in favour of less carbon-intensive energy generation, transportation, and land management.
 By doing so, humanity may take the first step toward reclaiming the climate and the ecosystem.

 Dr. Emily Greenfield is a highly accomplished environmentalist with over 30 years of experience in writing, reviewing, and publishing content on various environmental topics.
 Hailing from the United States, she has dedicated her career to raising awareness about environmental issues and promoting sustainable practices.